maim-lain/renpy/notes/images.md

 - "sylvie green surprised.png" -> sylvie green surprised

 Images can be placed in subdirectories (subfolders) under the images directory.
 The directory name is ignored and only the filename is used to define the image name.

-Hide Statement.
-Ren'Py also supports a hide statement, which hides the given image.

-It's actually pretty rare that you'll need to use hide.
-Show can be used when a character is changing emotions, while scene is used when everyone leaves.
-You only need to use hide when a character leaves and the scene stays the same.

 <br>